 The City will have a Pretreatment Coordinator who will be an individual thoroughly familiar with the program requirements and responsible for ensuring implementation of the City's pre-treatment program requirements.
-The Pretreatment Coordinator is also responsible for the administration and implementation of the pretreatment program.
+The Pretreatment Coordinator is also responsible for the administration and implementation of the Pretreatment program.
 The Pretreatment Coordinator will screen monitoring data, do inspections, and detect noncompliance.
-The Pretreatment Coordinator will be the person typically working with industrial users.
 The Pretreatment Coordinator is responsible for recommending to the Public Works Director any enforcement action and publishing the annual list of significant noncompliance violators.
-The Pretreatment Coordinator will also review industrial user reports and make reports of violations.
+The Pretreatment Coordinator will also review Industrial User reports and make reports of violations.
 The Pretreatment Coordinator is also responsible to track all actions of enforcement, by establishing time lines and all necessary follow-up and make recommendations to the Public Works Director, City Attorney and City Council for enforcement action.
 The PC will work under direction of the Public Works Director.